toptal/chewy/README.md

   end
 ```

-Index update will be performed once per Chewy.atomic block.
+Index update will be performed once per Chewy.atomic block for every affected type.
 This strategy is highly usable for rails actions:

 ```ruby
   class ApplicationController < ActionController::Base
     around_action { |&block| Chewy.atomic(&block) }
   end
 ```

+Also atomic blocks might be nested and don't affect each other.

 ### Index querying